Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageBlobContent.md

 ### Example 4: Upload a file to a container by using the pipeline
 ```
-PS C:\>Get-AzureStorageContainer -Container "ContosoUpload*" | Set-AzureStorageBlobContent -File "ContosoPlanning" -Blob "Planning2015"
+PS C:\>Get-AzStorageContainer -Container "ContosoUpload*" | Set-AzStorageBlobContent -File "ContosoPlanning" -Blob "Planning2015"
 ```

-This command gets the container that starts with the string ContosoUpload by using the **Get-AzureStorageContainer** cmdlet, and then passes that blob to the current cmdlet.
+This command gets the container that starts with the string ContosoUpload by using the **Get-AzStorageContainer** cmdlet, and then passes that blob to the current cmdlet.
 The command uploads the file that is named ContosoPlanning as Planning2015.

 ### Example 5: Upload a file to page blob with metadata and PremiumPageBlobTier as P10
 ```
 PS C:\>$Metadata = @{"key" = "value"; "name" = "test"}
-PS C:\> Set-AzureStorageBlobContent -File "ContosoPlanning" -Container "ContosoUploads" -Metadata $Metadata -BlobType Page -PremiumPageBlobTier P10
+PS C:\> Set-AzStorageBlobContent -File "ContosoPlanning" -Container "ContosoUploads" -Metadata $Metadata -BlobType Page -PremiumPageBlobTier P10
 ```

 The first command creates a hash table that contains metadata for a blob, and stores that hash table in the $Metadata variable.